okta/okta-sdk-dotnet/docs/NetworkZoneApi.md

 Activate a Network Zone

-Activates a network zone by `zoneId`
+Activates a Network Zone by `zoneId`

 ### Example
 ```csharp